East Liverpool, Ohio: Pottery industry

+Other businesses

+In 1979, a toxic waste incinerator was proposed in the city's East End neighborhood.
+Local investors believed the incinerator could be an alternative to the declining ceramics industry.
+However, the ambiguity regarding its potential impacts on public health and the environment led to protests against its construction.
+In 1991, a march against the incinerator's construction resulted in 33 people, including actor Martin Sheen, being arrested for trespassing.
+Despite a pledge from Vice President Al Gore that the Clinton administration would prevent the incinerator from opening until its compliance with state and federal regulations was confirmed, the plant was completed in 1992 and began operating as Waste Technologies Industries the following year.
+In 2005, the Environmental Protection Agency declared the area surrounding the incinerator and the S.H.
+Bell Company's metal facility a "potential environmental justice area".

+In 2008, concerns were raised about toxic particles affecting East Liverpool residents' health, particularly manganese, which was found in high concentrations.
+East Liverpool residents were found to have higher than normal levels of manganese, cadmium, and lead in their blood, and the community was considered to be in a health crisis due to the presence of these toxic elements.
+Government agencies worked with S.H.
+Bell Company to decrease the toxic metals being released into the surrounding air and land, and from 2006 to 2013 air quality improved.
+In 2014, hazardous and toxic particles in air quality assessments increased.
+Activism to reduce the toxic waste began.

 Arts and culture

-Events

 Since 1970, the annual Tri-State Pottery Festival in June has celebrated the local ceramics industry with local pottery exhibits, games, amusement rides, food vendors, and live entertainment.
 Starting in 2021, the First Fridays on Fifth event series has taken place on the first Friday of each month from May to October, hosting local crafts, musicians, and food vendors.

 Library

 The Carnegie Public Library was funded by industrialist and philanthropist Andrew Carnegie, whose uncle lived in East Liverpool.
 Along with the Steubenville library, it was the first of the Carnegie libraries in Ohio.
 Designed by the local A. W. Scott, it was built with Roman mottled buff-brown brick trimmed with white tile, with construction starting in 1900.
 The lobby is of ceramic mosaic, the wainscoting of Italian marble and the solid brass hardware.
 The library opened on May 8, 1902, with Gertrude A. Baker of Mount Vernon, Ohio serving as its first librarian.
 The library underwent two renovations over the 1950s and early 1990s.